 The longer version of the Kangoo has a load volume of 4.2m3 that increases to 4.9m3 with the swivel bulkhead option.

-New safety features on the Renault Kangoo include a Permanent Rear View Assist camera which can be found on the larger Renault Master van.
-It’s just like a rear view mirror but digital, and while it’s distracting at first you soon get used to it and will marvel at the quality of the picture.
+New safety features on the Renault Kangoo include a Permanent Rear View Assist camera.
+This is same system on the larger Renault Master van.
+It’s like a rear view mirror, only digital.
+Although it can be distracting at first, you soon get used to it.
+You will also marvel at the quality of the picture.

 Other driver-assistance systems include Lane Departure Warning, Lane Keeping Assist, Active Blind Spot Monitoring, Autonomous Emergency Braking and Adaptive Cruise Control with Stop & Go – that’s the thing that makes the van seem like it’s driving itself as when you have an automatic gearbox the van will come to a stop in traffic and then restart and pull away as the traffic moves on.
 Another new feature is EasyPark Assist which gives you hands-free automatic parking automatic parking thanks to the front, rear and side parking sensors.

 There’s been a huge leap forward in the way the Renault Kangoo feels on the road.
 It’s quieter thanks to a more refined engine and there’s a good deal more sound deadening to block out the engine and road noise.
-It’s become a really pleasant van to be in.
+It is now a really pleasant van to be in.

 The pick of the engines is the dCi 95 but the Kangoo has plenty of options to choose from.